askinjohn/npm-readme-mcp/README.md

 ## Features

 *   Provides MCP tools to interact with the npm registry.
-*   `fetchReadme`: Fetches the README content and optionally metadata for a given npm package.
+*   `fetchReadme`: Fetches the README content (Markdown and HTML) and optionally metadata for a given npm package.
-*   `searchPackages`: Searches for npm packages based on a query string.
+*   `searchPackages`: Searches for npm packages based on query text, author, and/or keywords.
+Results are sorted by popularity by default, but this can be customized.

 ## MCP Client Configuration